peej/lumberjack-keyboard/guide.md

 Place the USB connector into the footprint on the underside of the PCB, it should stay put while you solder all of the pins (including the 2 feet).

 If not, solder one foot first, then reheat the pad while pressing the connector into place so that it sits flush on the PCB.
 Then solder the other foot and the pins.

+The connector might be hard to insert and require the feet to be gently bent until they line up with the holes on the PCB.

 ![USB](images/guide/usb.jpg)